pomerium/pomerium/docs/enterprise/concepts.md

 ### Protected Endpoints

-This term refers to the system or service the route provides or restrics access to.
+This term refers to the system or service the route provides or restricts access to.

 ## Policies

-In the Pomerium Enterprise Console,  FILL ME IN
+A Policy defines what permissions a set of users or groups has.

+Policies can be applied to [Routes](#routes) directly, or enforced within a [Namespace](#namespaces).
+This associates the set of permissions with a service or set of services, completing the authentication model.

+To learn more about how to create Policies in Pomerium Enterprise Console, see [Reference: Policies].

 ## Access control